KaranpreetRaja/SyntaxSage/lab_5_activity.md

 - Badges and Awards:

-- Sign In:
+- Syntax Docs:

-- Sign Up:
+- Sign In/Sign Up: